fractalate/pakrypt/README.md

 * The app is ready for you to unlock your pak.
 Type `unlock pak` to show the unlock tile.
 Enter your passphrase and press the "Unlock" button.
 * Enter the search term `My Note` and notice the listing shows the note.
 Press its "Edit" button.
 * You may view or edit the note in this screen.
 Press the "Cancel" button.
-* Type `lock pak` to show the "Lock Pak" button.
+* Type `lock pak` to show the "Lock" button.
 Press it.

-Finally, a challenge exercise for the user: create a new pak, add a small file to it instead of a note (something smaller than 100 KB, see `new file`), export the pak (see `export pak`), send the file to yourself in an email, then receive the email and download the file, then import the pak (see `import pak`), then unlock it and
+Finally, a challenge exercise for you!
+Create a new pak, add a small file to it instead of a note (something smaller than 100 KB, see `new file`), export the pak (see `export pak`, you could send this via email), then import the file you exported (see `import pak`), then unlock it, find the file, and finally download the file.

 ## Administration